 Feeling discouraged at work these days?

-There may be a myriad of problems that may be going on at work right now, leaving you to wonder what you have gotten yourself into and whether it’s time to find new employment.
+There may be a myriad of problems that may go on at work, leaving you to wonder what you whether it’s time to find new employment.

-But before you explore those options, consider creating a hit list.
-A gratitude hit list.
+Before you explore those options, consider creating a hit list.
+Gratitude hit list.

-Don’t keep score of what’s wrong – counting score will only keep you bitter and rob you of time and energy that you could use toward achieving your career goals.
-Consider keeping a record of your experiences, people you’ve interacted and lessons learned.
-A gratitude journal can help you gain new insight into your career and turn a negative situation into a positive.
+Don’t keep score of what’s wrong: Counting score will only keep you bitter; robbing you of resources best used to achieve your career goals.
+Consider keeping a record of your experiences, lessons learned and people you’ve interacted.
+A gratitude journal can help you gain new insight into your career.

-Keeping a journal can also help you re-frame your experiences as lessons that are beneficial for your growth.
+Keeping a journal can help you re-frame your experiences into growth lessons.
 A journal is a perfect tool to help you sort through your career experiences and bring clarity.

 How to Create Your Gratitude Journal

-You can also document your successes.
-Express your gratitude to those who help you and the lessons you have learned.
+Document your successes.
+Express your gratitude to those who help you.
+Include the lessons learned.

-Conversely, you can record your career shortcomings.
-What lessons have you learned?
-Are you thankful for the insight that those experiences presented?
+Record your career shortcomings.
+Are you thankful for the insights those experiences presented?

-I’m a firm believe that everything that happens is a life lesson.
+I’m a firm believer that everything that happens is a life lesson.
 It’s your responsibility to find the lesson in your experiences.
-Use your career endeavors as a stepping stone to achieve your purpose.
+Use your career as a tool for achieving your purpose.

 Do It Now: Create Your Gratitude Hit List

 Once you create your hit list, make it a point to thank those people.
-Once you create your hit list, make it a point to thank them.
-Write a note, send a card, send an email or, if possible, thank them in person.
+Write a note, send a card or email.
+If possible, thank them in person.

-And, if you’re in the position to give your employees a bonus, why not do so?
-If a bonus is not possible, you could give gift cards, pay for lunch or give tickets to a show.
+Are you in a position to give your employees a bonus?
+Instead of a bonus, you could give gift cards, pay for lunch, or give tickets to an event.
 These gestures of gratitude will strengthen your work relationships.

-There may be many things wrong at your company; however when you view your job in a place of gratitude, you may be able to rid of any bias you may have toward the situation and gain greater clarity.
+There may be many things wrong at your company; But when you view your job in a place of gratitude, you may rid of any bias you may have toward the situation and gain greater clarity.

 Thankfulness is a choice.
 When you are thankful for your experiences, you are open to exploring overlooked possibilities.

 Make a daily habit of writing your gratitude hit list.
-You’ll begin to see opportunities that you may never see if you focus on what’s wrong.
+You’ll see opportunities that you may never see if you focus only on what’s wrong.